Chapter 5:

 Then a door clicked, its joints creaking discreetly.

-Crow shuffled into the living room, still half-dreaming.
-He rubbed sleep off his eyes with a soft yawn.
+Crow shuffled into the living room, half-dreaming.

-“You’re leaving?” he asked, voice groggy.
+“You’re leaving?” he asked.

 She stayed silent.